Casualty Loss Tax Deductions - Disaster Relief

 - Then determine the decrease in fair market value (FMV) of the property as a result of the casualty.
 FMV is the price for which you could sell your property to a willing buyer.
-The difference between what the property was worth before the casualty and it’s FMV after the casualty is your “casualty loss”.
+The difference between the value of the property before the casualty and it’s FMV after the casualty is your “casualty loss”.

-- Some of the casualty loss rules for business or income property are different than the rules for property held for personal use.
-For information on how to calculate and claim a disaster loss, see Publication 547, Casualties, Disasters, and Thefts, Form 4684 Casualties and Thefts, and Publication 584, Casualty, Disaster, and Theft Loss Workbook (Personal-Use Property).
+Some of the casualty loss rules for business or income property are different than the rules for property held for personal use.
+For information on how to calculate and claim a disaster loss, see Publication 547, Casualties, Disasters, and Thefts and Publication 584, Casualty, Disaster, and Theft Loss Workbook (Personal-Use Property).

 Most of the time a transcript of your tax return will satisfy most requests.
 The transcript is free.

-The IRS can produce different types of transcripts depending on what you need the transcript for.
-Order by calling (800) 908-9946 and follow the prompts, or go Get Transcript on www.IRS.gov.
+Transcripts - The IRS can produce different types of transcripts depending on what you need the transcript for.
+Order by calling 800-908-9946 and follow the prompts, or go Get Transcript on www.IRS.gov.
 Transcripts can be sent from the IRS to a third party, such as a mortgage institution, if